MaryHal/Barrage/README.md

 Lua scripting for shmup barrage patterns.
 Rewrite of the C++ version ([BulletLua](https://github.com/sanford1/BulletLua)).

+> This C project aims to create a sane scriptable interface to define bullet patterns in shoot 'em
+> up games.
+These patterns, while difficult to dodge in game and hard to appreciate while in the
+> heat of the moment, can be beautiful to spectate.

 ## Building this project

 Dependencies: python, [ninja](https://martine.github.io/ninja/), [lua](http://www.lua.org/) (or [luajit](http://luajit.org/))